zeisler/active_mocker/README.md

 * Model names and table names must follow the default ActiveRecord naming pattern.
 * Included/extended module methods will not be included on the mock.
 I suggest you keep domain logic out of the model and only add database queries.
 Domain logic can be put into modules and then included into the mock during test setup.
-* Deleting one record at a time is not support, this is a limitation of ActiveHash.
 * Queries will not call other mocks classes, for example when using `where` all attributes must reside inside of each record.

 ## Inspiration